suzukiplan/vgsx/README.md

 ### (Scale of Sprite)

 You can specify the magnification rate as a percentage on the `scale`, either 0 (disabled) or within the range of 1 to 400.

+### (Alpha Blend of Sprite)

+You can perform alpha blending by setting the alpha component of the OAM to a non-zero value.

+For VGS-X, you can set different alpha values for each RGB color component.

+For example:

+- Providing 0xFF0000 draws only the red pigment
+- Providing 0x00FF00 draws only the green pigment
+- Providing 0x0000FF draws only the blue pigment

 ## VDP Register